What I'd like to hear at church,

 message of Christ can understand, and get new hope

-People yearn for values, for guidance.
-Pass on the best!
+People yearn for true values, for reliable guidance.
+Pass on the

 People hibernate for another year, waiting for the day they hear